Driving in the U.S.

 - On the form, you are asked to choose a 'category.'
 You are considered a temporary visitor, so check that box.

 - If you qualify for a social security number (SSN), you must have one and list it on the application.
 If you do not qualify, then you do not need to obtain one in order to obtain a driver's license.
 Remember, you only qualify for a SSN if you are legally employed.

 - Bring application along with the following documents to the DMV:

 After presenting your documents to the DMV, you will have to take the following tests:

 - Vision test

-- Written test (How to prepare for the test: Study the DMV handbook.
+- Written test (How to prepare for the test: Study the Wisconsin Motorist Handbook.

 - Practical test, often called 'behind the wheel' test

 Buying a Car